SAP-samples/btp-terraform-samples/released/dsag/betriebstag2024/exercises/EXERCISE7/README.md

     ```

 > [!NOTE]
-> Although we do not use the Cloud FOundry part of the module namely the assignment of users to the organization, Terraform will initialize the Cloud Foundry provider and try to authenticate against the Cloud Foundry environment.
+> Although we do not use the Cloud Foundry part of the module namely the assignment of users to the organization, Terraform will initialize the Cloud Foundry provider and try to authenticate against the Cloud Foundry environment.
 This is why we need to define the configuration and provide the credentials.

 ### Step 3: Apply the changes